 This is why I enjoy writing YA.
 I like to write romance, but I’m not a plotter.
 I don’t like to know the end of the story before I begin it.
 I’m not exactly sure how a relationship is going to pan out as I’m writing it.
 As a writer, I like that uncertainty.

 Sometimes I like that uncertainty as a reader, too.
 Not always, but sometimes.
 When I’m reading a romance, I basically know how it’s going to end.
 I’m reading for the journey–unraveling the mystery of how the author is going to get from point A to point z.

-But with YA?
-It’s anything goes.
+Why write YA?
+Anything goes.
 That’s the thrill of it, for a writer and a reader.

 Another thing I love about writing and reading YA?
 The fact that everything the characters are going through–the emotions they’re feeling–are fresh and raw and new in a way that they can only be for a young, inexperienced person.
 There’s something so powerful, so alluring about first loves, about discovering who you are and what kind of person you want to be.
 When I write adult romance, there’s a powerful pull to make the heroine’s experience with the hero somehow special, transcending all other relationships they’ve experienced in the past.
 She might have been in love before, but not like this.
 And the hero is generally sexually experienced, but none of those experiences were like this one.
 It’s a challenge that I don’t have to face when writing YA, because for the teen characters, it is their first love, or their first sexual experience.
 And anyone who remembers being a teen knows that those feelings can be all-consuming in a way that they can never be for an adult who has the added responsibilities that come with adulthood (like, you know…having a career, or being a duke!).